Keywords: RS485, RS422, RS-485, RS-422, Interface, Protocol, Line Drivers, Differential Line Drivers

 For a given point-to-point connection, the bit rate associated with a particular cable length can be illustrated at ±100mV differential (Figure 4) or 0V differential (Figure 5).
-Thresholds of +100mV and -100mV ensure that the receiver switches properly, because we know that they can switch correctly with differential signals greater than 200mV.
+Receiver input signals between +100mV and -100mV ensure that the receiver switches properly, because the input thresholds for differential signals are less than 200mV.
 (The data of Figure 5 applies only to an ideal receiver, which switches at a 0V differential input.)

 Eye Diagrams and Failure Modes

 At 39Mbps and 340 feet of Cat5 cable, the driver output of Figure 2 exhibits an eye pattern in which signals cross in the middle of the eye—a condition indicating possible bit errors.
-The Maxim device at the same data rate, however, (Figure 3) shows no such condition.
+The Maxim device at the same data rate, however, shows no such condition (Figure 3).
 The Maxim transceiver offers better performance due to symmetrical output edges and lower input capacitance.

 Research Data from Various Sources